MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 Please subscribe to [my youtube channel](https://www.youtube.com/user/GregCorson) and check it out for tutorials on Virtual Production.
 You can also ask me for help on [this discord channel](https://discord.gg/ReEhkhc).

 This is an active project and will be seeing new checkins FREQUENTLY.
-I suggest you grab the latest release from the releases section here on github and keep a backup copy of it in case I change something that causes you issues.
-If you clone the archive you will get the latest version but there might also be bugs or unfinished features.
+You should use the latest release from the releases section here on github doing.
+Cloning the repository will get you the latest but may include work-in-progress code that isn't tested or is not complete.
+Remember to keep backup copies!

+# Tutorials are coming

+I usually release tutorials at the same time as a new VPStudio release but some people really wanted to see the blueprints for OSC, the flying logo and the flying screen features.
+So I'm doing this release so you can have a look at it.
+If you can't figure out how things work don't worry, I should have tutorials out fairly soon.

 # The sample level IS boaring!

-Content from the Epic Marketplace and many other other places is licensed so you can use it in games and videos but you CAN NOT redistribute the assets.
-Unfortunately, all the demos I've done so far have been done with their models so I can't redistribute them to you.
+A lot of content, including Epic "free" stuff, is licensed so you can use it in games and videos but you CAN NOT redistribute the assets.
+Unfortunately, all the demos I've done so far have been done with Epic models so I can't redistribute them to you.
 My sample only uses Unreal builtin content to avoid licensing issues and keep the project small.
-I've tried to make VPStudio easy to use with your own levels so it shouldn't be too hard to add it to any level you have.
+VPStudio is pretty easy to use with your own content.

 If you are an artist and would like to help by contributing original material under creative commons license, please let me know.

 # Setup VPStudio

+Before adding any of your own content to VPStudio, get the demo level working on your hardware.
+Once the demo level is working you will have a template you can use the Epic launcher "clone" function on to make a copy you can add your own content to.

-After you get VPStudio you need to set it up for your hardware.
-Do this BEFORE trying to add your own stuff to the level.
-Right now it is setup for an AJA Kona HDMI video capture card and VIVE trackers.
+Right now VPStudio is setup for an AJA Kona HDMI video capture card and VIVE trackers.
 If you have a BlackMagic DeckLink or other card/webcam you will need to replace the assets found in the Aja folder with ones for your hardware.
-I will try to add a webcam setup to this soon.
-I don't have any BlackMagic hardware to work with so I can't do a setup for that.
 Look at [Unreal Pro Video](https://docs.unrealengine.com/en-US/Engine/ProVideoIO/index.html) for information on setting up BlackMagic and Aja cards and [Using WebCams](https://docs.unrealengine.com/en-US/Engine/MediaFramework/HowTo/UsingWebCams/index.html) for info on webcams.
 If you are not using VIVE hardware, you will have to make your own tracker actors.
 See VPStudioCore->Trackers folder for examples.

 Follow [tutorial 1](https://youtu.be/wWPZjX29asM) and [tutorial 2](https://youtu.be/kRUbUaESw80) to make a rig in Unreal that shows how your camera and tracker are mounted.
 There are sample rigs in VPStudio but if they don't match your camera/lens/tracker setup you won't get good alignment of real and virtual objects in your scene.
 [Tutorial 3](https://youtu.be/4LjvekNocD4) shows how to setup VIVE controller buttons to control things.
 Make sure your VIVE trackers are setup to Special_1, 2, etc. as shown here.

-You also need to setup the location of your greenscreen and a few other things.
-Tutorials on this for VPStudio are coming, for now you can look at my older tutorials for advice.

-Once VPStudio is working with your trackers and studio setup, keep this version as a backup and use the Epic launcher "clone" function to create a copy you can add stuff too.
+[Tutorial 4](https://youtu.be/UGHjwZ6J13E) shows how to setup the studio and fine tune your camera and tracker alignment [totorial 5](https://youtu.be/trlpmm5gI6U) shows how to add your own sets and assets to a copy of VPStudio.

 # Using your own levels

-Some Epic Marketplace content has an "add to project" button you can use to add it to your VPStudio project.
-To add content from another project, open it and use the editor "migrate" function to move content or whole levels into your VPStudio project.
-Doing it this way will make sure all the plugins and other settings needed are properly setup.
-You can also migrate the VPStudio content into your own project, but you might miss some important setup if you do.

-VPStudio uses sublevels to make adding Virtual Production features to your own level easier.
-Start by opening the level you want to do virtual production on.
-Go to window->levels to open the levels window.
-You will see just "persistent level" which is the one you just opened.
-Under Levels, select "default streaming method" and set it to "always loaded".
-Then under Levels select "add existing" and browse to VPCoreMap.
-When you load this all the Virtual Production actors should appear in your level and be ready to use.
+[Tutorial 5](https://youtu.be/trlpmm5gI6U) shows how to add your own sets and assets to a copy of VPStudio.

+The basic process is to make a copy of your working VPStudio project and then "migrate" your content into it.
+Once you have your level migrated, you use the "levels" to add VPStudioCore as a sublevel and you are ready to go, refer to the tutorial for more details.

 Some levels may do things with lighting that will make them appear too bright or too dark.
 For now you're on your own about fixing this, I don't have any good advice (yet).